 Maritime Glutton has since grown from just what I cook at home to including visits to local restaurants throughout Atlantic Canada as well as a few "guest visits" to restaurants in Vancouver every time we visit my mother-in-law.
 Since the beginning of this project, I have learned about many different cooking techniques, foods from different cultures and grown a sizable cookbook collection.
-Maritime Glutton transitioned from an Instagram page to a dedicated blog in July of 2020.
+Maritime Glutton transitioned from an Instagram page to a dedicated website in July of 2020.

 When possible, I believe that growing your own food source is the best way to consume.
 The next best choice is to support places who grow food in your local area.
 When those options aren't possible, the next best choice is to support small businesses who sell high quality products.

 Once the food is purchased, I aim to create as little food waste as possible.
 Maritime Glutton is conscious about food waste and has many articles that create a plan on avoiding food waste and finding ways to use parts of food that are normally thrown out.